pingcap/docs/dashboard/key-visualizer-monitoring-tool.md

 > **Note:**
 >
 > The Key Visualizer feature is disabled by default.
 If you use this feature for the first time, You need to manually enable it.
-Follow the interface guide to enable this feature, or see the [Settings](#settings) section of this document.
+To enable this feature, follow the interface guide or see the [Settings](#settings) section of this document.

 ## Interface demonstration